-Production occupations is the only major occupational group that is projected to decline.
-Employment is projected to decline 4 percent, with a loss of about 406,900 jobs over the next ten years.
+Employment of production occupations is projected to decline 5 percent, with a loss of about 429,500 jobs over the next ten years.
 Technological advancements are expected to continue to replace many of the manufacturing workers that make up a large share of the production occupations.
 Fewer workers are expected to be needed in the manufacturing sector as many processes have become computer-controlled.

 The median annual wage for production occupations is $35,070, which is lower than the median annual wage for all occupations of $38,640.